Maine Courts Response to COVID-19

 Pandemic and Post-Pandemic Management Orders

-Starting in March 2020, the Judicial Branch issued a series of Pandemic Management Orders (PMOs) and Post-Pandemic Management Orders (PPMOs) to address health and safety concerns raised by the COVID-19 pandemic and make necessary changes to court practices, processes, and procedures as a result of the pandemic.
+Starting in March 2020, the Judicial Branch issued a series of Pandemic Management Orders (PMOs) and Post-Pandemic Management Orders (PPMOs) to address health and safety concerns raised by the COVID-19 pandemic and to make necessary changes to court practices, processes, and procedures as a result of the pandemic.

 Related Administrative Orders